topij/FileUtils/docs/ENHANCED_DOCX.md

 **Headers and Footers**: The system automatically preserves headers and footers from your template files.
 This means you can create templates with company logos, page numbers, document titles, or any other header/footer content, and they will be maintained in the generated documents.

+**Template Files**: The generic template (`style-template-doc.docx`) is included in the repository for sharing, while personal templates (like `IP-template-doc.docx`) remain private and are ignored by git.

 ### Style Names

 The system looks for these style names (configurable):